As you piece together the elements of a website, it has to go beyond the aesthetic preferences of your client.

 This is why web designers do a lot of work when choosing brand imagery for their clients’ websites.

 Brand imagery isn’t about liking or hating the way an element looks on a page.
 It’s about going deeper into the history, mission, and personality of a company and then choosing visuals that convey those to visitors without the need for words.
+Moreover, it has to be done in all the right places, including something as little as a favicon.

 What Is Brand Imagery?